You've heard us talk about the importance of persona development for your marketing work.

 Ask them how they got here.
 Why they chose your institution.
 Who influenced their decision-making process.
 Get detailed.
 Ask them to describe the scene when they reviewed the acceptance letter(s) and made the decision.
 What were their other options?
 Did they use an agent or apply directly?
 Who did they call to share the news?
 Did they post anything on social media?
 All of these questions will help you dig a little deeper into the minds of your prospective students.

-To help get you started, we have created a basic persona development worksheet with key information you should include, and a template to help you lay out the information.
-Let us know what you think in the comments!
+To help get you started, our Intead Plus subscribers have access to some very helpful worksheets including persona development that addresses key information you should include, and a template to help you lay out the information.
+Find the info you need right here.